andlessa/SMStoEFT/README.md

          * [SMS-stop-Matchete](./mathematicaNBs/matching/SMS-stop-Matchete.nb): matching operators using Matchete.
          * [matchMakerReader](./mathematicaNBs/matching/matchMakerReader.nb): reads the MatchMaker output
          * [numericalLoops](): compute numerical values for the loop integrals (for debugging) as well as the high mass limit

+    * [modelFiles](./modelFiles): stores the FeynRules files for the models described above

-    * [Models](./Models): store the UFO and FeynArts output for the models described above
+    * [Models](./Models): stores the UFO and FeynArts output for the models described above

     * [notebooks](./notebooks): several jupyter notebooks for plotting and analyzing the data